Boys' Clothes: National Styles--Europe

 Czech Republic

-The Czechs were ruled for centuries by the Austrian Hapsburgs, most recently as part of the Austro-Hungarian Empire.
+The Czech Republic now has a relatively homogenious population of ethnic Czechs.
+This has not been the case over time for the different political regimes govering what is now the Czech Republic.
+Many different people have lived there.
+The Czechs were ruled for centuries by the Austrian Hapsburgs.
+This has meant a close association with Germany.
+Most recently Bohemia and Moravia was part of the Austro-Hungarian Empire.
+Ethnic Czechs dominated in Bohemia and Moravia.
 The Empire desintegrated at the end of World War I with the creation of Czechoslovakia in 1919.
-The country was dominated by the Czechs, but had a important Slovak and German minorities.
-The German minority was concentrated in the Sudetenland.
+The country was dominated by the Czechs, but had important Slovak and German minorities.
+The German minority was concentrated in the Sudetenland, but also lived in smaller numbers throughout the country, mostly in cities.
+There was also a small Jewish population.
+Slovaks were concentated in Slovakia.
 We do have some information on the Sudetenland which is now part of the Czech Republic.
 The country was dismembered by Hitler and the NAZIs in 1938-39 even before World War II.
+The Jews were murdered in the Holocaust.
 It was reconstituted after the War and after a Communist coup became a Soviet-style People's Republic.
-With the fall of Communism the country as a result of the Velvet Revolution dividedd into the Czech Republic and Slovakia, two countries on which HBC has yet to obtain information.
+With the fall of Communism (1989) the country continued for a few years as a united nation.
+As as a result of the Velvet Revolution, Czechoslovakia peacefully dividedd into the Czech Republic and Slovakia, two countries on which HBC has yet to obtain much information.

 Denmark